My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 Maureen Cashman is tackling the bold Ide O’Kiely …“

-I hope that my book can in some way help to normalise girls playing football and that both boys and girls will enjoy reading about Izzy’s adventures!
+I hope that my book can in some way help to normalise girls playing football and that both boys and girls will enjoy reading about Izzy’s adventures and about Aoife and Aidan and their friends in Twin Power!